St. Peter's dome Climb: Tickets and Best Prices

 Entering the Basilica is free, but to go up to the Dome you will need a special ticket that you could only buy at the Basilica itself.
 To save unnecessary queues to buy this ticket (the capacity is limited and the wait is very long) there is a pack that combines the guided tour with the entrance to St. Peter's Basilica and access to the Dome.

-All this is done in a small group tour accompanied by an expert guide and I assure you that it is worth it: the Basilica is full of details and history and the crowd of people waiting to buy tickets in the Basilica itself will make you have to go up to the Dome already tired.
+All this is done in a small group tour accompanied by an expert guide and I assure you that it is worth it: the Basilica is full of details and history and the crowds of people waiting to buy tickets in the Basilica itself will make you have to climb the Dome already tired.

-How to buy tickets to the Dome in the Basilica
+How to buy tickets to St. Peter's Dome?

 If you prefer to improvise and buy tickets for the Dome "on the spot", you can also do that.
 Once you get inside the Basilica, you will immediately see the signs that lead you to the point where the ticket office for the Dome is located.

-But once you have passed the queues in St. Peter's Square to enter the Basilica you run the risk of missing the climb to the dome as again the queues for the ticket office will take away your desire.
+But once you get past the queues in St. Peter's Square to enter the Basilica you run the risk of missing the climb to the dome as again the queues for the ticket office will take away your desire.
 Or there may simply be no tickets available.

-Although the entrance to the Basilica is free and you don't need any special ticket, you can skip the queues by buying tickets for St. Peter's Basilica in advance on the official Hellotickets website.
+You can manage to skip the queues by buying tickets for St. Peter's Basilica in advance on the official Hellotickets website.

 In general, as in any tourist spot in the city, the fewer people you come across, the better.
 And this usually happens first thing in the morning.
 Besides, at that time the city is still quiet and the faint colors of the morning are beautiful.